Faculty and Research Interests

 The Vitetta lab has developed and patented a highly stable, safe, and effective recombinant ricin vaccine that protects mice and primates against aerosolized ricin; it is safe and immunogenic in humans.
 Prior to carrying out the pivotal clinical trial, we are profiling epitope-specific antibodies from archived sera to develop an assay that predicts protection.
 This assay will be used in the final dose-finding clinical trial.
 We are also exploring a novel vaccine platform based on synthetic "peptoid" (B cell) epitopes that are protease-resistant and highly immunogenic when attached to carrier proteins.
 The lab will screen large, diverse libraries of peptoids with broadly protective monoclonal antibodies against pathogens, toxins, and prions and use our "hits" to generate protective vaccines.

-Edward K. Wakeland, Ph.D., Professor and Chair
+Edward K. Wakeland, Ph.D., Professor

 The Wakeland Lab utilizes state-of-the-art genomic strategies to investigate the diversity of the human and mouse immune systems.
 Our primary focus in human genetics is to delineate the genetic basis for autoimmune diseases such as Lupus and to identify the molecular pathways that contribute to disease pathology.
 We are also investigating the genetic diversity of innate immune responses in the human myeloid cell lineage.